-There are 40 hospitals in Idaho (Kaiser, 2011), 27 of which are located in rural areas (North Carolina Rural Health Research and Policy Analysis Center, Dec.
+There are 40 hospitals in Idaho (Kaiser, 2013), 27 of which are located in rural areas (North Carolina Rural Health Research and Policy Analysis Center, Dec.
 2008).
-The state has 27 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 45 Rural Health Clinics in Idaho (Kaiser, 2012), and 11 Federally Qualified Health Centers provide services at 65 sites in the state (Kaiser, 2011).
+The state has 27 hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 48 Rural Health Clinics in Idaho (Idaho DHW, July 2015), and 11 Federally Qualified Health Centers provide services at 76 sites in the state (NACHC, 2013).

-Most Idahoans have some form of health insurance coverage, although 18.0% of its residents lack health insurance (Kaiser, 2011).
-According to the Economic Research Service, the average per-capita income for Idahoans in 2012 was $34,481, although rural per-capita income lagged at $33,825.
-Estimates from 2012 indicate a poverty rate of 17.9% exists in rural Idaho, compared to an 15.0% level in urban areas of the state.
-2012 ACS data reports that 14.5% of the rural population has not completed high school, compared to 9.8% of urban populations.
-The unemployment rate in rural Idaho is at 7.3%, while in urban Idaho it is at 7.0% (USDA-ERS, 2012).For a national comparison, please see an overview of the United States.
+Most Idahoans have some form of health insurance coverage, although 14.0% of its residents lack health insurance (Kaiser, 2013).
+According to the Economic Research Service, the average per-capita income for Idahoans in 2013 was $36,146, although rural per-capita income lagged at $35,805.
+Estimates from 2013 indicate a poverty rate of 16.7% exists in rural Idaho, compared to an 15.0% level in urban areas of the state.
+The ERS reports, based on 2009-2013 ACS data, that 14.3% of the rural population has not completed high school, compared to 9.6% of urban populations.
+The unemployment rate in rural Idaho is at 5.1%, while in urban Idaho it is at 4.7% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 There are more organizations related to Idaho in the organizations section.